SECTION 1. Chapter 30A of the General Laws is hereby amended by inserting after section 10A the following section:-

 (ii) such contract compares favorably to other reasonably available options in terms of its impact on rates, the economy, environment, climate, local communities, public health, safety and welfare;

-(iii) the applicant has identified and evaluated alternatives that would reduce or eliminate the need for private land takings or public land disposition including, but not limited to, fuller and more long-term utilization of existing infrastructure, distribution system repairs, and enhancement of peak shaving measures; and
+(iii) the applicant has identified and evaluated alternatives that would reduce or eliminate the need for private land takings or public land disposition including, but not limited to, fuller and more long-term utilization of existing gas infrastructure, distribution system repairs and upgrades, contracts for gas storage along unconstrained pipeline corridors, enhancement of peak shaving measures, and colocation of gas infrastructure with major roadways;

-(iv) for contracts exceeding a term of 3 years, the applicant has reasonably evaluated demand-side options to reduce or eliminate the need for new infrastructure.
+(iv) for contracts exceeding a term of 3 years, the applicant has reasonably evaluated demand-side options to reduce or eliminate the need for new or expanded gas infrastructure.

 (c) The department shall not approve any gas pipeline capacity contract or liquefied gas storage contract where new capacity is proposed to be created through the installation of gas infrastructure in, upon or below land that, at the time the contract is submitted to the department for approval, is protected under Article 97 of the Articles of Amendments to the Constitution of the Commonwealth.

 SECTION 4.
-Chapter 164 of the General Laws, as appearing in the 2014 Official Edition, is hereby amended by inserting after section 94I the following section:-
+Chapter 164 of the General Laws is hereby amended by inserting after section 94I the following section:-

 SECTION 5.
 Section 69J of chapter 164 of the General Laws, as appearing in the 2014 Official Edition, is hereby amended by striking out, in lines 56 through 58, the words “provided, however, that the department or board shall not require in any gas forecast or hearing conducted thereon the presentation of information relative to the demand for gas;”.